LambdaTest/documentation/docs/smartui-appium-setup.md

 </Tabs>

 :::note
-Please note that this webhook is only applicable to <b>native app screenshots</b>.
+Please note that this webhook is only applicable to <b>native app screenshots</b> and has known limitations.
 You can use an optimized value of page count (between 1 and 20) to get the best results of your full page screenshots, according to your use case.
 :::

 For additional information about appium framework please explore the documentation [here](https://www.lambdatest.com/support/docs/getting-started-with-lambdatest-automation/)